 - Literary fiction, contemporary, thriller, science fiction, fantasy, mystery, crime, thriller, young adult, middle grade, general fiction.
 Faculty member Olivia Cole, a published writer, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.

 - More critique options possibly forthcoming.

 How to pay/register — Registration is now open.
-Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
+Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Brian plans different workshops, make sure you note that you’re inquiring about the Kentucky workshop specifically.